How we manage forests

 Find out more about how we manage our forests for people and communities.

-The public forest estate hosts many different habitats for wildlife including ancient woodlands, heathland, bogs, moors and fens.
+The nation's forests host many different habitats for wildlife including ancient woodlands, heathland, bogs, moors and fens.

-Each of these is carefully managed and provides homes for wildlife that contributes to healthy woodland ecosystems that ensure our forests continue to thrive.
+Each of these are carefully managed and provide homes for wildlife that contributes to healthy woodland ecosystems that ensure our forests continue to thrive.

 Find out more about how we manage our forests for nature.